jimmoffitt/developer_advocate.blog/ActivityDatabases.md

 SELECT hashtag_1, hashtag_2, hashtag_3, hashtag_4, hashtag_5 FROM activities WHERE id = 477458225118191616;
 ```

+Other than the query being completely coupled to the schema details, the client-side code is much the same although it does not need any delimiter metadata.

 ```
    #SQL query to select a single set of hashtags for a specified tweet ID.